MichaelAHood/readmissions-risk-scorer/README.md

 1. **Identifying and loading the relevant data into the TAP cluster.**
 2. **Explore, process, and engineer features for use in predictive modeling.**
-3. Pick a performance criteria and train a preditive model accordingly.
+3. **Pick a performance criteria and train a predictive model accordingly.**
-4. Deploy the predictive model as an API that can be used by another application.
+4. **Deploy the predictive model as an API that can be used by another application.**
-5. Build an application that flags high-risk patients and allows practitioners to visualize relevant patient data.
+5. **Build an application that flags high-risk patients and allows practitioners to visualize relevant patient data.**

 ![Solution Architecture](images/architecture-diagram-1.png)